AsceTME/alx-system_engineering/0x00-shell_basics/README.md

- this is the 0x00-shell file
+This is the basics of shell